Skip to main content

 Which UK universities use OSCOLA?

-OSCOLA is the standard citation style for law at Oxford, Cambridge, LSE, UCL, King's College London, and most UK law schools.
-It's also used by many UK legal journals and publishers.
+OSCOLA is the standard citation style for law at Oxford, Cambridge, LSE, UCL, King's College London, Durham, Edinburgh, Bristol, and most UK law schools.
+It's also used by many UK legal journals, publishers, and courts.

 How do I cite a case in OSCOLA?